sunil-sopho/YinshGame/README.md

 ## keyboard shortcuts
 s - to load player
 d - to start match
+i - to start match against bot (you are player 1)

 You can also play by clicking on board author - Sunil Kumar